by Jay Traugott

 Those who desire an all-electric performance-focused SUV with sufficient space for people and cargo will probably prefer the e-tron SUV over the Sportback body style.

 Power comes courtesy of three electric motors, two of which are located at the rear axle and one at the front.
-They produce a combined 496 horsepower and 717 lb-ft of torque.
+They produce a combined 496 horsepower and 718 lb-ft of torque.
 Performance?
-Try 0-62 mph in only 4.5 seconds and a top speed of 130 mph.
+Try 0-60 mph in only 4.3 seconds and a top speed of 130 mph.
 A high-voltage battery powers these motors with a gross energy capacity of 95 kWh, and 86 kWh of which is usable.
-Official EPA range figures are not yet available, though on the European WLTP test cycle the e-tron S has an estimated range of up to 226 miles.
+Official EPA range figures peg the e-tron S at 208 miles on a charge.

 To help maintain efficiency, just the rear electric motors are used during normal driving while the front motor is activated only when the driver desires more performance or requires more traction, such as when driving in the snow.
 What's interesting is that the rear motors send torque directly to each wheel through a single-speed transmission, thus eliminating the need for a mechanical differential.
 Audi engineers equipped the e-tron S with a more pronounced rear bias for a sportier drive.
 Drivers can even put the ESC stabilization control into "sport" and the handling system to "dynamic" mode in order to drift.